shirish93/shirish93.github.io/_fermentland/2025-10-05-tempeh-2025-experiments.md

 ---
-layout: post
-title: I have finally made some progress on the Tempeh front!
 author: shirish
 categories:
 - fermentation
 - tempeh
+last_modified_at: '2026-08-04'
+layout: post
+title: I have finally made some progress on the Tempeh front!
 ---

 A discussion of my experiments with tempeh, my successes and failures, and future plans.

 I bought the tempeh starter two or three years ago.
 It's possible I bought it before I moved to Seattle, and I moved here four years ago.
 So, it's been a while.
 I made a bar of tempeh about two years ago, but it wasn't great.
 I froze it for the longest time and I wasn't really impressed.
 I think I tried it one more time, and for some reason, it didn't really work as I expected.
 So, the whole thing remained untested.